 If you have applied for or been granted a Divorce Order, you may want to update your nominated superannuation beneficiaries.

 If you don’t update your beneficiaries and you pass away, your benefit may be paid to your spouse.

 For more information, contact your superannuation fund manager or get legal advice.

 If you have applied for or been granted a Divorce Order, you may want to update your nominated life insurance beneficiaries.

 For more information, contact your life insurance provider or get legal advice.

 A Divorce Order will not change your name.
 It is up to you if want to change your name after you have been granted a Divorce Order.

 If you changed your surname with the NSW Registry of Births, Deaths and Marriages from your maiden name (or other name you used before marriage) to your married name, you will need to file another Change of Name application to change it back.
-You will need to pay a fee.
+You will need to pay a fee to change your name.

-For more information, see Change of Name on the NSW Government website.
+For more information or to change your name, see Register a change of name (adult) on the Service NSW website.

 If you used your marriage certificate to change your name with some organisations, for example, Transport for NSW, Medicare, you may be able to revert to your maiden name using your birth certificate or the Divorce Order.